 There will likely be a meal out one night (probably either in St. Keverne or Porthallow).
 There will be fancy dress one night (probably the Saturday of the Easter weekend) the theme will not be decided until we’re down in Cornwall.
 There may be a walk along the cliff path to the pub at Cadwith one night.

-Diving is a dangerous sport which requires all participants to be “dive fit”.
+Diving can be a dangerous sport if not done properly, and it requires all participants to be “dive fit”.
 It is the responsibility of each diver to make sure that they are fit to dive.
 If you are unsure if you are fit to dive, please ask an instructor who can advise you.

 All divers should plan to reach the surface with at least 50 bar of breathing gas remaining.
 This does not mean that you should miss stops if you still have gas remaining.

 Drink!
 Drinking lots of water will make sure you are properly hydrated.
 This gives your blood a better opportunity to hold gases in solution.
 Being dehydrated puts you at a disadvantage and at more risk of getting bent.
 Drink at least two litres of water a day, even if it isn’t sunny.
 Dehydration is a major factor in Decompression Illness (DCI).

 Warmth – keep warm.
 When you get cold, your circulation shuts itself down a bit and concentrates on your vital organs.
 So all the gas being released in the shutdown bits can’t get transported away effectively.
 This is especially true for those in semi-drys – use the hot showers, hats, windproof jackets, hot drinks to warm up.